RoryByrne1/rorybyrne1.github.io/music.md

 i play and listen to a lot of music

-i've been playing piano and guitar for a very long time, more recently starting to play bass and drums as well
+i've been playing piano and guitar for a very long time, more recently starting to play bass and drums

-below are a list of my favourite albums
+below are some of my favourite albums

 <div class="image-tiles">
     {% assign tiles = page.list | sort: "year" | reverse %}